SonarSoftwareInc/freeradius_genie-v2/README.md

 1. `sudo apt-get install mariadb-server mariadb-client`
 2. `sudo apt-get install freeradius freeradius-common freeradius-utils freeradius-mysql`

-Once these commands are complete, you can download FreeRADIUS Genie by executing `wget https://github.com/SonarSoftware/freeradius_genie/archive/master.zip` and then `unzip master.zip`.
-Once unzipped, enter the directory by typing `cd freeradius_genie-master`.
+Once these commands are complete, you can download FreeRADIUS Genie by executing `wget https://github.com/SonarSoftwareInc/freeradius_genie-v2/archive/master.zip` and then `unzip master.zip`.
+Once unzipped, enter the directory by typing `cd freeradius_genie-v2-master`.

 ### A note on hosting